by Deepak Madan | Mar 1, 2025 | Blog

 Average Daily Cost: ₹1,500–3,000

-8. Malaysia – A Blend of Nature and Urban Wonders
+8. Malaysia – Urban and Natural Wonders

 Highlights: